One final projection of the New York Giants' 53-man roster before the final cuts are made Saturday:

 TIGHT ENDS (4)

-Geoff Schwartz's injury has created a real mess here, as he projects to miss a significant amount of time due to a dislocated toe.
+Geoff Schwartz's injury has created a real mess here, as he projects to miss a significant amount of time due to a dislocated toe and could start the season on short-term injured reserve.
 The most likely scenario is that Richburg ascends the starting left guard role, but Mosley remains a question mark at right guard, which is why Reynolds (who can play center or guard) enters the picture here.
-Jerry could claim one of the starting guard spots, but at the very least, he becomes a more valuable reserve.
-Brewer, who once appeared gone for sure, becomes more valuable as an all-around backup.
-And the missed opportunity for Eric Herman, who's suspended for the first four games for a drug violation, looms even larger.
+Jerry is either the starting right guard if Mosley can't go or else at least a more valuable reserve.
+Brewer, who once appeared gone for sure, becomes more valuable as an all-around backup if he can return to practice this week following a back injury.
+And the missed opportunity for Eric Herman, who is suspended for the first four games for a drug violation, looms even larger.
+I don't think they keep 10 offensive linemen long-term, but they may have to at the beginning of the season.

 DEFENSIVE LINE (9)

-Very few changes here, though if Kuhn's leg injury ends up costing him practice time, it could open up a spot for someone like defensive end Kerry Wynn to make the team.
+Kuhn's leg injury, should it linger, could open up a spot for a defensive end such as Kerry Wynn to make the team.
 Bromley has looked surprisingly good in games so far and could slide in for Kuhn in the defensive tackle rotation for the short term.

 It helps the numbers that Jayron Hosley will be suspended for the first four games of the regular season for a drug violation.
 If he does make the team, the Giants will have to clear a spot for him in Week 5.
-This group could also swell if the Giants decide they need to keep sixth-round pick Bennett Jackson and/or Charles James for special teams.
-It's going to be tough to make the Giants' roster as a corner this summer, though recent injuries to Amukamara and Bowman could result in a short-term spot opening.
+This group could also swell if the Giants decide they need to keep sixth-round pick Bennett Jackson for special teams.
+It's going to be tough to make the Giants' roster as a corner this summer, though Amukamara's groin injury could result in a short-term spot opening.

-Cooper Taylor's toe injury is serious enough to keep him out for a long time, possibly even the whole season.
-That's unfortunate for Taylor, but it helps Berhe and likely helps someone at another position, such as Charles James at cornerback or Adrien Robinson at tight end.
+Cooper Taylor's toe injury landed him on injured reserve.
+That's unfortunate for Taylor, but it helps Berhe and likely helps someone at another position, such as Adrien Robinson at tight end.
 The Giants like to have a balanced roster -- 25 offensive players, 25 defensive and three specialists -- but that's not a requirement.